 User Name: Enter a name to authenticate user access to the internal RADIUS server.

 Password: Enter a password to authenticate user access to the internal RADIUS server.
 The length of your password should be 8~64.

-Status: Toggle the drop-down menu between Enable and Disable.
+Status: Select Enable or Disable from the drop-down menu.